 No portable stoves or grills shall be permitted in shelters, on combustible picnic tables, on the sand at guarded swim beaches, or other areas designated by the Executive Director.

 9.0 VENDORS, BEGGING, SIGNS AND BILL POSTING.

-No person shall sell or offer for sale any article, thing, privilege or service within any Park grounds or park lands unless he has applied for and been issued written permission from the Director.
+No person shall sell or offer for sale any article, thing, privilege or service within any Park grounds or park lands unless he has applied for and been issued written permission from the Executive Director.